“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 Background Riff

 So many vacant houses in Japan – millions!
 The general term you’ll hear is “Akiya” houses (free/cheap abandoned houses).
-Sometimes the owner is unknown, sometimes there are mysteries, sometimes houses have businesses attached, sometimes from way back in Meiji or Edo period!
+Sometimes the owner is unknown, sometimes there are mysteries, sometimes houses have businesses attached, and sometimes from way back in the Meiji or Edo period!
 Sometimes someone died in odd circumstances within, or sometimes just died.

 Importantly: Foreigners can buy houses/properties in Japan BUT just cause you own a house, doesn’t mean you get a visa.
-CheapHousesJapan Newsletter has a great overview (appropriately called: Can A Foreigner Buy Property In Japan? read this first).
+CheapHousesJapan Newsletter has a great overview (appropriately called: Can A Foreigner Buy Property In Japan?
+Read this first).

 Plus:

-• immigration to Japan is *extremely* difficult, so the pithy “Millennials, you are going to Japan” headlines are very overstated to say the least
+- Immigration to Japan is *extremely* difficult, so the pithy “Millennials, you are going to Japan” headlines are very overstated, to say the least

-• in snowy areas (where many/most of these houses are, not beach front or modern/urban), keep in mind the houses are uninsulated and literally made of curvy logs, complicated joints, sticks, mud and paper
+- In snowy areas (where many/most of these houses are, not beachfront or modern/urban), keep in mind the houses are uninsulated and literally made of curvy logs, complicated joints, sticks, mud, and paper

-• also worth noting that internationals often look at Japan like we could fit the whole country in our “back pocket” without realizing most of the population lives in the megasaki-opolises between Tokyo > Nagoya > Osaka and 90% of the country is blissfully rural and mountainous (a lot of it quite like Cascadia really) and can require long drives on twisty roads to get to services
+- Also worth noting that internationals often look at Japan like we could fit the whole country in our “back pocket” without realizing most of the population lives in the megasaki-opolises between Tokyo > Nagoya > Osaka and 90% of the country is blissfully rural and mountainous (a lot of it quite like Cascadia really) and can require long drives on twisty roads to get to services

 Handy Vocab:

-• Akiya = abandoned/unused houses, see also,
+- Akiya = abandoned/unused houses, see also,

-• Akiya banks = directories managed by municipal govs seeking to find residents for akiya (often to prevent eyesores, demolition and/or revitalize areas)
+- Akiya banks = directories managed by municipal govs seeking to find residents for akiya (often to prevent eyesores, demolition, and/or revitalize areas)

-• Minka/Kominka = traditional houses of various styles and eras
+- Minka/Kominka = traditional houses of various styles and eras

-• Machiya = traditional townhouses (usually narrow and deep)
+- Machiya = traditional townhouses (usually narrow and deep)

-• Administrative Scrivener (行政書士 or gyoseishoshi) = your ace to do the transaction
+- Administrative Scrivener (行政書士 or gyoseishoshi) = your ace to do the transaction

-• Kura / Naya = various types of out-buildings on compounds/farms
+- Kura / Naya = various types of out-buildings on compounds/farms

-• note to self: add more terms here
+- Note to self: add more terms here

 Situation, in brief

 The big cities are growing and the countryside is shrinking, fast.
-Young folks move away to the big city to work, old folks stay in country, working til they grow old and in Japan, folks grow very old.
+Young folks move away to the big city to work, old folks stay in the country, working til they grow old, and in Japan, folks grow very old.
 When they die, often the heirs are unknown or simply refuse the “inheritance” or they try to think they will go back and fix it up and enjoy the legacy but year after year paying property tax, they finally realize they won’t ever fix it up.
 In other words, property/houses is generally/always a depreciating asset in Japan.

-Anyway, the laws of changed significantly in recent years allowing local governments to expropriate more easily so there’s loads and loads of these houses available, does definitely take some hunting around though.
+Anyway, the laws of changed significantly in recent years allowing local governments to expropriate more easily so there are loads and loads of these houses available, does definitely take some hunting around though.
 Indeed!
 It’s definitely a scavenger hunt… so this dossier is a clearinghouse of resources, stories, articles, musings, directories, etc.

 Worth Noting

-Some areas have incentive to provide information as they are looking for new residents to revitalize the communities, but in other jurisdictions, they have no motivation to publicize the information.
+Some areas have incentives to provide information as they are looking for new residents to revitalize the communities, but in other jurisdictions, they have no motivation to publicize the information.
 Sometimes city governments have directories too or sometimes local governments even help (because they want to get folks – especially young families – living there) but probably don’t help you because unless have a visa.

-The nature of abandoned houses is such that the families who *technically own* the properties, are either generally unclear, are avoiding the issue, or the status is completely uncertain (which of the grandchildren inherited the responsibility?).
+The nature of abandoned houses is such that the families who *technically own* the properties, are either generally unclear, are avoiding the issue, or the status is completely uncertain (which of the grandchildren inherited the responsibility?)

 Let’s Make a Start!

-A great way to start is: @CheapHousesJapan on Instagram and/or Cheap Houses Japan (web) flowing curated descriptive snaps from scoured listings (mostly under 100K USD, *almost* move in ready, and close-ish to train/bus) with a Cheap Houses in Japan paid newsletter to access to more detailed info with 20 listing per week and a guidebook with all the basics of getting started buying property in Japan.
+A great way to start is: @CheapHousesJapan on Instagram and/or Cheap Houses Japan (web) flowing curated descriptive snaps from scoured listings (mostly under 100K USD, *almost* move-in ready, and close-ish to train/bus) with a Cheap Houses in Japan paid newsletter to access to more detailed info with 20 listing per week and a guidebook with all the basics of getting started buying property in Japan.
 Totally worth it if you are ready to pounce and super fun to daydream. {Also on Cheap Houses Japan on FB if that’s your thing.}

 {yeah, there are loads more, add a comment to suggest your faves, please}